Barry White: Health problems and death

-White was overweight for most of his adult life.
+White was obese for most of his adult life.

 He reportedly weighed up to 375 lbs.

 While undergoing dialysis and awaiting a kidney transplant in May 2003, White suffered a severe stroke, which forced him to retire from public life.
 He also suffered multiple seizures in his last few weeks.

 White's unstable health prevented him from receiving a new kidney, and he died of kidney failure at Cedars-Sinai Medical Center in Los Angeles on July 4, 2003, at the age of 58.
 His remains were cremated and the ashes were scattered in the ocean off the California coast.

 Legacy

+White is known for his bass or bass-baritone husky voice and romantic image.

 On September 20, 2004, White was posthumously inducted into the Dance Music Hall of Fame at a ceremony held in New York.
 On September 12, 2013, which would have been White's 69th birthday, he was posthumously awarded the 2,506th star on the Hollywood Walk of Fame at 6914 Hollywood Boulevard in the category of recording.
 The show Counting Cars paid tribute to White by restoring the last car he owned for his widow, Glodean.

 In an obituary referring to White by his nickname, "The Walrus of Love", the BBC recalled "the rich timbres of one of the most distinctive soul voices of his generation, about which it was once said: 'If chocolate fudge cake could sing, it would sound like Barry White.'"

 In 2023, Rolling Stone ranked White at number 56 on its list of the 200 Greatest Singers of All Time.